The Art of Doing a PhD

 The Fish Model

-I often use the ‘fish model’ depicted below when I need to explain prospective and current PhD students what the flow of a PhD looks like.
-I still need to explain it here, but there are detailed descriptions of it in the presentation above.
+I often use the ‘fish model’ depicted below when I need to explain to prospective and current PhD students what the flow of a PhD looks like.
+I still need to explain it here, but the presentation above provides detailed descriptions.

 The 3 Core Research Skills – Simple Guidelines

-You should always have you PhD talk ready – you never know when you need it; when your uncle at the dinner table asks; “what is it exactly you’re doing?”
-Or when you meet the most famous professor of your field in the elevator (the so-called elevator pitch).
-You should have 3-4 version of you PhD talk:
+You should always have your PhD talk ready – you never know when you need it; when your uncle at the dinner table asks; “what is it exactly you’re doing?”
+Or when you meet the most famous professor in your field in the elevator (the so-called elevator pitch).
+You should have 3-4 versions of your PhD talk:

-• 1 min – this is the elevator pitch, which you can say by hearth without any slides, demo or anything
+• 1 min – This is the elevator pitch, which you can say by heart without any slides, demo, or anything

-• 5 min – this is the slightly longer version where you can tell or show a bit more on what your PhD is focusing on.
+• 5 min – This is the slightly longer version where you can tell or show a bit more about what your PhD is focusing on.
 Exists both with and without slides.

 • Background – what is the community, problem, and motivation

-• Prior work – what is the state of art and what research / technologies / studies exists
+• Prior work – what is the state of the art and what research/technologies / studies exists

 • Gab – the “however” sentence; what is missing, what is your research statement/question